Isomorphisms between dense random graphs: Induced subgraph isomorphism problem

 Finally, by combining estimates~\eqref{eq:Gnp:Tn} and~\eqref{eq:eGnp:nomiddle} with the conclusions of~\eqref{eq:log:small}--\eqref{eq:log:large}, it follows~that

 which together with~\eqref{eq:Z:dto} as well as~$c_N \to c$ and~$\eps_N \to 0$ establishes the convergence result~\eqref{eq:contain:dist:other}. \end{proof}

-Note that the above proof only uses the first and second moment method, i.e., does not require the asymptotics of~$\Var X_H$.
+\begin{remark} Note that the above proof only uses the first and second moment method, i.e., does not require the asymptotics of~$\Var X_H$.
 Given the somewhat complicated limiting distribution of~$X_H$, we leave it as an interesting open problem to complement~\eqref{eq:contain:dist:other} with near-optimal estimates on the rate of~convergence.
+Furthermore, as suggested out by a referee, it would also be worthwhile to investigate the limiting distribution of~$X_H$ in the case when~$n-(2\log_a N+1) \to \infty$. \end{remark}